 The parameter that gets the most attention is the theoretical mass sensitivity.
 Since this mass sensitivity increases with the fundamental frequency, it is intuitive to aspire for a high fundamental.
 However, the useful mass sensitivity, i.e., the sensitivity obtained in a real measurement situation, does not necessarily correlate with the theoretical value, as this can be significantly impaired by increasing noise as well as limitations of the hardware and electronics, which reduces how much of the crystal capacity that can be utilized in the actual measurement output.

-Download the guide to read more about the QCM fundamental frequency and which other key aspects of a QCM specification that will have an impact on the performance of the instrument.
+Download the guide to learn more about the QCM fundamental frequency and other key specification parameters that influence instrument performance.

 1 There are ways around this hurdle.
 For example, there are crystal designs where a thin sensing area is milled in a thick piece of crystal, which then acts as a mechanical support for the fragile sensing area.